Guy1Weibel/guyweibel.github.io/docs/projects/index.md

 # My Data Science Projects {: #my-data-science-projects .text-center data-aos="fade-down" }

-Below you'll find a selection of my work in data science, biochemistry, and chemical engineering, demonstrating a range of analytical and problem-solving skills.
 Click on any card to learn more.
 {: .text-center data-aos="fade-down" }
 <!-- Changed the call to action text slightly -->